 The grantee must submit the following reports as a condition of continuing eligibility for funding.

 (a) Quarterly Status Reports

 DOEE will provide a quarterly status report template with the Grant Award Notice.
-These reports, which discuss grant activities for the preceding quarter, will be due on each of the following dates.
+These reports, which discuss grant activities for the preceding quarter, will be due in the GMS on each of the following dates.